maidsafe/temp_safe_network/safe-cli/README-symlinks.md

 A trait RealPath was added to FilesMap::realpath() for resolving paths containing ./ ../ and relative symlinks.
-This works like the standard realpath() function on a unix system, but understands structure/metadata in a FilesMap.
+This works like the standard realpath() function on a Unix system, but understands structure/metadata in a FilesMap.

 Safe::fetch() and Safe::inspect() APIs were modified to resolve URL paths via FilesMap::realpath()

-SafeUrl (XorUrlEncoder) now uses a different url parser to obtain the raw path, because rust-url normalizes '../' away.
+SafeUrl (XorUrlEncoder) now uses a different URL parser to obtain the raw path, because rust-url normalizes '../' away.

 ## Path Resolution

-If a SafeUrl contains a path component, the path will be resolved by FilesMap::realpath(), which is a SAFE Network adaptation of the standard unix realpath() function.
+If a SafeUrl contains a path component, the path will be resolved by FilesMap::realpath(), which is a SAFE Network adaptation of the standard Unix realpath() function.
 This function checks each component of the path from the beginning, and if it finds a relative symlink with a valid target, then it substitutes the target path and continues processing path components.
 Each